P-E-R-F-O-R-M: The Five Tips to Maintaining Professionalism

-Trainers, educators, and speakers regurgitating required talking points over and over can also become bored.
-When instructors are required to deliver messages, they don’t agree with or support, it becomes even more difficult.
+Trainers, educators, and speakers regurgitating required talking points over and over can also become boring.
+When instructors are required to deliver messages they don’t agree with or support, it becomes even more difficult.

 Few instructors could make the claim that they train for the pay.
 There are certainly more lucrative ways to succeed in business.
 Each of us became an instructor because of a purpose.
-Perhaps it was helping people; sharing information; personal growth.
+Perhaps it was helping people, sharing information, and personal growth.
 Whatever the case, a reason existed at some point in time.

 Instructors who have become disconnected should seek out the reason they wanted to teach in the first place.
 That reason is the fuel to an enthusiastic delivery.